 - Start with a Business Plan

 Successful businesses are based on thoughtful planning.
 Therefore, before putting your hard-earned money and other resources toward starting your business endeavors: create a game plan!
 The first step is to start any kind of business in New York or elsewhere is with a business plan.
 So while you may be overzealous to take off your business idea, take some time and devise a strategic plan.
-This will guide you from starting point to your desire result and beyond.
+This will guide you from a starting point to your desired result and beyond.
 The following pointers should be the key elements of your business plan:

 - A detail description of your product or service

 - Your business pain point and your business address them.

 - How your product or service is better than from your competitors